 Statement + Bio

-Past series were based on the 19th century Hudson River School, manifest destiny, Buddhist parables, and the irony of contemporary American life.
+Past series were based on the 19th century Hudson River School and manifest destiny, ecological issues, Buddhist parables, and the irony of contemporary American life.

 I was born in Darby, Pennsylvania, a suburb of Philadelphia.
 I received my BFA from Tyler School of Art (Temple University); MFA from Indiana University, Bloomington, both in painting.